rufatpro/gonka-docs/docs/wallet/create_a_new_gonka_account_new.md

                 <a href="/images/keplr_extension.PNG" target="_blank"><img src="/images/keplr_extension.PNG" style="width:500px; height:auto;"></a>

                 At this point, the extension is installed, but not yet connected to your wallet.
                 Next, open the extension and log in to your wallet.
-Once you are logged in, follow the steps below to add Gonka network to your wallet and continue with the setup process.
+Once you are logged in, follow the steps below to  and continue with the setup process.

-            ### Add Gonka network to your wallet
+            #### Add Gonka network to your wallet

             Here is the guide on how to add the Gonka network to your wallet and how your Gonka account will be created.
             Open Keplr browser extension.
 Navigate to the menu on the top left corner”.